 Survivor Link aims to build networks of support by placing domestic violence (DV) advocates across the state of Arizona.
-Through our diverse set of AmeriCorps and AmeriCorps VISTA service opportunities, Survivor Link can build capacity to promote healthy relationships and reduce gender-based violence in our community.
+Through our diverse set of AmeriCorps Healthy Relationships, Public Health and VISTA service opportunities, Survivor Link can build capacity to promote healthy relationships and reduce gender-based violence in our community and across the nation.

 Who we are

 Survivor Link is a team of ASU educators, students, faculty members, and community volunteers who work under the guidance of the AmeriCorps mission "to strengthen communities and build leaders through team-based national and community service."